 Kawasan Falls is the ideal place to enjoy a picnic with your friends or family since food is allowed in Kawasan.
 As long as you don’t litter, you’re good to go.
 Store them or dispose of them appropriately, rather than just leaving them in the area.
 The first and second tiers of the waterfall have tables for hire, while the third tier has free tables.

 READ MORE: An Awesome Itinerary for 2 Weeks in the Philippines

-I stayed about two hours and then left for the journey back up north.
+I stayed about three hours at Kawasan Falls, and then left for the journey back up north.
 Not before checking out the beach at the entrance though, and there was plenty of food for sale there too.
 I needed it after my swim!

 SAVE TIME and MONEY

 Book your Philippines flights, ferries, trains and buses here…

 What to take to Kawasan Falls in Cebu

 If you’re visiting Cebu Kawasan Falls for the first time, you may be unsure about what to bring.
 Here’s a handy packing list for your trip to Kawasan Falls, just in case.